EtienneCoumont/FacebookWebHooks/README.md

 ## Prerequisites :

-* Visual Studio 2015 (Community Version is freely available)
+* Visual Studio 2015 (Community Version is downloadable for free)
-* An Azure Account (optional, you can publish your webapp wherever you want)
+* An Azure Account (get an evaluation account for free : https://account.windowsazure.com )
-* A Facebook Application (you can create one for free here : https://developers.facebook.com/)
+* A Facebook Application (you can create one for free : https://developers.facebook.com/ )
 * You must be Admin of a page on Facebook

 ## Instructions